The demolition of Greenwich Castle

 Flamsteed's Well Telescope.
 From Webster's Greenwich Park its History and Associations (London, 1902)

 Flamsteed’s Well Telescope was the first and least successful of the Greenwich Zenith Telescopes.
 It was also one of the most novel as it was constructed in a dry well.
 An extremely rare etching by Francis Place after Robert Thacker c.1677, of which a late Victorian copy (of regrettably poor quality) is reproduced to the right, shows a lined shaft, cutting through about 75 feet of upper strata before continuing unlined 25 feet into the chalk below where its diameter widens.
 The date of the well’s creation is unknown.
 It lay outside the domain of the original Observatory, roughly 25 metres to the east of where Flamsteed was to subsequently mount his Mural Arc.
-No evidence has ever been unearthed that it was dug for Flamsteed, leading to the supposition that it was either a remnant from Greenwich Castle or perhaps a naturally occurring denehole comparable to other natural shafts in the Blackheath vicinity.
+No evidence has ever been unearthed that it was dug for Flamsteed, leading to the supposition that it was either a remnant from Greenwich Castle or, rather less likely, a denehole comparable to others in the Blackheath vicinity.
 The underlying geology is a mix of sand and pebbles overlying chalk.
 The shaft was probably filled in during Flamsteed’s time and the brick/stone cupola demolished, its location becoming rapidly forgotten.

 Site of Flamsteed's Well Telescope